 These are quibbles and room for improvement in future upgrades or as paid in-app additions.
-What it does is nice at the price.
+What it does is nice at a price.
 On many American cellular plans, overage fees start at $15 per gigabyte, or three times the sale price of TripMode.
 TripMode can be used for seven days with its full functionality, after which point it throttles to allow only 15 minutes of use per day if a license isn’t purchased.

 Related Articles :

-- Pisa residents protest at plans for mosque near Leaning Tower
+- Pisa residents protest at plans for a mosque near Leaning Tower

 - Rio Olympics 2016: Did the IOC’s gamble pay off, or did Brazil fail to deliver?